 Tier 2 /3 - Poa annua is a weed that grows and develops in the fall.
 It also survives the winter and it shows up in the spring.
 The best way to handle it is with a PreM application in early fall (~August).
 The further south you are, then more you want to do a split application and extend the protection further into winter.

 Watch the snow, watch Netflix and plan for next year.
-You could also watch Ware enjoy actually having a PRG lawn instead of bermuda weed.
+You could also check the warm season guys doing a PGR overseed or the members in the south hemisphere.

 Renovations and Overseeds